How I Made AI Lead Scoring Context-Aware Using Weather Data and Multi-Provider Signals

 Results: Smarter Leads, Fewer False Positives

 One clear example: a lead from a new provider came in with strong engagement metrics.
 Old model: score 9.2.
 New model, after checking weather: downgraded to 6.1 because of a forecasted hurricane watch.
 The lead didn’t respond for five days—then came back post-storm with a booking request.
-Our system had correctly flagged timing risk.
+My system had correctly flagged timing risk.

 This wasn’t just an AI upgrade—it was a data architecture shift.
-We moved from reactive scoring to anticipatory intelligence.
+I moved from reactive scoring to anticipatory intelligence.
 And it all started by asking: What does the model not know that it should?

 If you're building AI-driven systems, don’t just feed it more user data.
 Look outside.
 The weather matters.
 The source matters.
 Context is everything.